SFDC-Assets/flow-auto-formatting-phone-input/readme.md

 ### Custom Labels Available for Editing/Translation

-On-screen validation/error messsages use Custom Labels so that you can edit them for more discreet guidance or translate them into languages other than English.
+On-screen validation/error messages use Custom Labels so that you can edit them for more discreet guidance or translate them into languages other than English.
 I include basic translations for English, French, German, Italian, Spanish, and Spanish (Mexican), but my apologies if I've butchered your mother tongue (start a [discussion](https://github.com/SFDC-Assets/FlowAutoFormattingPhoneInput/discussions) if you have better translations for these labels or if you want me to add support for your language):

 * **Phone_Input_Empty_Error_Message** – Error message that displays below the phone input when it is a required field but the value was submitted as empty.
 * **Phone_Input_Pattern_Error_Message** – Error messsage that displays when the submitted value doesn't adhere to the valid pattern (e.g. 555-555-5555).